Holocaust survivors standing behind barbed wire after the liberation of Auschwitz-Birkenau in 1945

 When Hitler became the German Chancellor, he, with the Nazi party, started passing anti-Jewish laws that discriminated against the Jews, terming them as less important people in society.
 The idea was originally meant to push Jews to leave Germany, but it turned out to be a challenging move as Jews were asked to surrender their homes, livelihoods, and businesses, but a few had somewhere to go.

-On November 9th and 10th, 1938, Nazis moved to direct violence against the Jews when they took the streets of Germany and Australia burning and looting Jewish shops, homes, and synagogues.
+On November 9th and 10th, 1938, Nazis moved to direct violence against the Jews when they took the streets of Germany and Austria, burning and looting Jewish shops, homes, and synagogues.
 They also arrested approximately 30,000 Jewish men and sent them to the German concentration camps Dachau and Sachsenhausen.
 This night was marked as the Night of Broken Glass (Kristallnacht) and gave a global signal that the life of German Jews would never be the same again.

 The German army invaded and occupied most of Eastern and Western Europe by 1942, and passed anti-Jewish laws in these countries.
 These laws led to Jews being removed from the general population and pushed to ghettos where they were murdered by the Einsatzgruppen (Himmler-led death squads that traveled East towards the Russian front).